meltyourface/blank/posts/Ritual-theatre/Elemental-Ritual-Harmonizing-Earth-Air-Fire-and-Water/index.md

 3. **Fire**: A ceremonial dagger, a candle, and a chalice filled with flammable liquid.
 4. **Water**: A seashell, a bowl filled with water, and a satchel of sea salt.

-Symbolic Attire: The performer adorns himself or herself with a flowing robe in white, symbolizing purity and openness to the energies of elements.
+**Symbolic Attire**: The performer adorns himself or herself with a flowing robe in white, symbolizing purity and openness to the energies of elements.
 They also wear a leather belt adorned with symbols of the four elements.
 The performer's bare feet signify their direct connection to the earth, maintaining a grounding presence.

 The Ritual Sequence: